-There are aspects of recovery which may call for crossing personal comfort zones.
+There are aspects of recovery that may call for crossing personal comfort zones.
 One of these aspects is making new friends.
 It’s tempting to go back to spending time with old friends, but it’s not always the best idea.
 Especially if old friends aren’t supportive of your recovery by using drugs or drinking around you.

 Sober Friends can Prevent Loneliness and Boredom

 It can be easy to become lonely or bored throughout addiction recovery.
 And, experiencing loneliness and boredom can be a trigger to relapse in the days of early recovery.
 Change is hard.
 Addiction recovery comes with much of it.
-Although steering clear of old friends that don’t have the best intentions in mind and not using addictive substance may be some tough changes to swallow, these steps don’t have to include loneliness and boredom.
+Although steering clear of old friends that don’t have the best intentions in mind and not using addictive substances may be some challenging changes to swallow, these steps don’t have to include loneliness and boredom.

 A Different Kind of Peer Pressure

 Just as previous friends may have pressured you to stay at the bar to have another drink, sober friends can help to keep you on the straight and narrow.
 Sobriety is important to you.
 It will be important to your sober friends too.
 And, just as you wished to make your previous friends happy by staying to have that extra drink, you’ll wish to make your sober friends happy by remaining sober yourself.
 Peer pressure works, even when the tables have turned.

 You’ve been used to a life of active drug misuse.
 Staying out all night for drinks or remaining awake for days at a time to use drugs may have been a normal routine for you.
 In recovery, you’ll find a new routine of sober activities.
 At first, this adjustment in routines may be challenging to accept.
 But, sober friends can help normalize the routine of sober life, especially if your sober friends have been in recovery for a while.
 Experiencing the sober routine with sober friends can help you gain perspective for how recovery can be–normal.

 Telling you What you Need to Hear: The Truth